PhD, Union Institute & University, Educational Research, 2000

 Robin Throne, PhD, is an author, educator, and researcher who has supervised doctoral research across multiple disciplines including business and technology, computer science, health sciences, social and behavioral sciences, and education.
 Her active research agenda continues to consider doctoral researcher positionality/agency & voice/land dispossession from various social justice research methods.
 She is an advocate for the dissemination of graduate research.

-Ferreira, D., & Throne, R. (in press).
+Ferreira, D., & Throne, R. (2022).
 Beyond the dissertation manuscript: A duoethnography of the elucidation of doctoral researcher agency.
 In Deconstructing doctoral discourses: Stories and strategies for success.
 Palgrave MacMillan.